-Health outreach missions involve licensed health care providers, graduate students from various health professions and lay people looking for opportunities to serve.
-There are many regions around the world with little or no access to any kind of health care and the volunteers from the FUEGO Foundation give AID to the human suffering of these inflicted and destitute people.
+Health Outreach Missions involve licensed health care providers, graduate students from various health professions and lay people working together to serve under-resourced populations.
+There are many regions around the world with little or no access to any kind of health care and the volunteers working with the FUEGO Foundation give AID to those who are suffering.
+The Foundation helps to fund mission trips by purchasing medications, supplies, and equipment.

 Students – Research shows that students who have once engaged in humanitarian outreach not only develop greater empathy but also improved cultural competency and understanding.
 These changes carry over and impact the quality of care when the student returns to their studies and future professions.
 In addition, a significant percentage of students who participate in international missions return again and again.
-Students work along side of the licensed health care providers and administer medicines and procedures as well.
+Students work alongside the licensed health care providers.
 The FUEGO Foundation offsets students' travel costs with scholarships to those who desire to serve health care outreach missions.
-Here, students tell of their experiences, what they learned and how they were changed for the better.

 Lay Volunteers – Those people without health care backgrounds also give humanitarian AID on our health outreach missions by helping with the organization of the mission, patient check-in, translation services, overall runner, etc. We appreciate all those who give of their time and talents and who are willing to serve others in need.